Learning French as an adult can be quite challenging.

 There are episodes in English, for beginners, and just recently, I have released new episodes for advanced level.

 Time for a quick break!
 You’re halfway through a long morning’s work and desperately need a caffeine fix.
-While sipping your coffee, you can make your break even more productive by trying out some fun games.
-Not only will it keep your mind off work for a few minutes, you’ll have fun while learning French, too.
+While sipping your coffee, you can make your break even more productive by trying out some language games.
+Our list of fun ways to learn French wouldn't be complete without games!
+Not only will they keep your mind off work for a few minutes, you’ll have fun while learning French, too.
 You can try some of the apps below.